Digital-Love-Languages/dll-digital-garden-2022/README.md

 # how to deploy to the public internet
-digitallovelanguages.com is published from gh-pages branch of https://github.com/mhfowler/dll-digital-garden-2022
+digitallovelanguages.com is published from the main branch of https://github.com/mhfowler/dll-digital-garden-2022

 form.digitallovelanguages.com is deployed as a flask app at 147.182.177.135:/srv/dll-digigarden-form
 ```